devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 So, with `gcc` (and probably any other compilers you might meet today), this means the wrap-around rule is applied for signed integers as well.
-However, let us repeat that the following is an example of implementation-defined behavior in this case tied to the gcc compiler.
+However, let us repeat that the following is an example of implementation-defined behavior tied to the gcc compiler.

 ```C
 signed char c = 128;	// 128 - 256, ie. -128 will be in 'c'.
 Might surprise